George Boleyn, Viscount Rochford: Appointments and career

 In addition to his diplomatic career, George was an acknowledged court poet of considerable merit, and was also much admired as a talented linguist and translator.
 He was passionate about religious reform and translated from French into English two magnificent religious texts as presents for his sister Anne, which he dedicates "To the right honourable lady, the Lady Marchiness of Pembroke, her most loving and friendly brother sendeth greetings."
 The translations codify the Lutheran doctrine which both Anne and George were so immersed in, and emphasise the joint commitment of both siblings to reform of the Church.
 When Anne was sent a religious pamphlet by Simon Fish, "A Supplication for the Beggars", it was George, according to Fish's wife, who encouraged Anne to show it to the King.
-In matters of religion Anne and George Boleyn were very much a team.
-Though Anne had far greater influence owing to the King's infatuation with her, her brother clearly identified both of them with the new religious ideas.
+On religious matters, the Boleyn siblings formed a team and although they were originally baptized and raised as Roman Catholics, they were identified with the new religious ideas.
+Though Anne had far greater influence owing to the King's infatuation with her, her brother clearly identified both of them with the ideas.

 George's own religious views resulted in him having an influential role in the Reformation Parliament between its conception in late 1529 and his death in 1536.
 Both siblings were talented debaters on the issues of religious philosophy and it was George whom Henry chose in 1531 to argue the case for royal supremacy over the Church, before the Church's advisory body, Convocation.

 On 5 February 1533, George was formally called to Parliament and his attendance rate was higher than any other Lord despite his other onerous duties, clearly indicating his commitment.
 He obviously voted in favour of the statutes which brought to an end the Pope's powers in England, and his commitment to religious reform earned him many enemies who held true to the Catholic faith.
 Various peers who were opposed to the legislation were excused attendance provided they appoint a proxy.
 George twice held the proxy vote of Thomas West, 9th Baron De La Warr, an adherent to the old religion.
 Unfortunately for George, De La Warr later sat on the jury which tried him.

 In 1535 he was one of the special commissioners at the trial of Sir Thomas More and at the trial of three Carthusian Monks, all of whom, because of their religious convictions, refused to swear allegiance to the Act of Succession and Supremacy which had been passed the previous year.
 George, his father, the King's illegitimate son Henry Fitzroy and all other courtiers of rank were present at the monks' executions, which took place on 4 May 1535.